JordanSpencerWu/old-website/_posts/book/2017/2017-03-11-the-war-of-art.md

 * RESISTANCE PLAYS FOR KEEPS
 * RESISTANCE IS FUELED BY FEAR
 * RESISTANCE ONLY OPPOSES IN ONE DIRECTION
-* RESISTANCE IS MOST POWERFUL AAT THE FINISH LINE
+* RESISTANCE IS MOST POWERFUL AT THE FINISH LINE
 * RESISTANCE CAN BE BEATEN

 Procrastination is the most common manifestation of Resistance because it's the easiest to rationalize.
 The most pernicious aspect of procrastination is that it can become a habit.
 Never forget: This very moment, we can change our lives.